-At Egholm, we continuously work to optimise our forms of production in a more sustainable direction.
-About 97 % of our total CO2 emissions derive from the use of machinery during their lifetime which is why it is the primary focus area in our ambition to reduce our CO2 footprint - in both the short and in the long term.
+At Egholm, we are constantly working to optimise our production methods in a more sustainable direction.
+Around 97% of the total CO2 emissions are from the use of machinery during its service life, which is why it is the primary focus area in our ambition to reduce our carbon footprint, both in the short and longer-term.

 Sustainable Development Goal 13

-But what can we, as a company, do to contribute to the green transition once our machines have been manufactured?
-We manufacture them to use environmentally friendly diesel (HVO100) and environmentally friendly petrol (M85), thus reducing CO2 emissions by 90 % and 65 %, respectively.
-But we also focus on training the people who service and use the machines on a daily basis to ensure optimum operation and use, including the possibilities of the operator to use the machine more efficiently.
+But what can we do as a company to contribute to the green transition once our machines are produced?
+We prepare them to use environmentally friendly diesel (HVO100) and environmentally friendly petrol (E85), which reduces CO2 emissions by 90% and 65%.
+However, we also focus on training the people who service and use machines daily to ensure the most optimal operation and use, including the machine operator’s ability to use the machine more efficiently.

-Our ambition is to develop the most environmentally friendly utility machines in the market.
-As things stand today, electricity is an obvious fuel, but we do not want to just go with the flow if, in five years' time, it turns out that gas, hydrogen or artificial diesel is the most sensible choice.
-We want to do what makes most sense to everyone, both for man and for the environment.
+Our ambition is to develop the most environmentally friendly utility machines on the market.
+Electricity is the obvious choice for propulsion today, but we do not want to follow the flow if, in 5 years, gas, hydrogen or artificial diesel turns out to be the most sensible choice.
+We want to do what makes the most sense for everyone, for people and for the environment.

 Sustainability in motion

-Working on sustainability is not a static process.
-We are getting smarter all the time and our new knowledge forms the basis for smarter and greener ways of doing things - and, hopefully, inspire others.
-But we also know that we cannot do it all ourselves.
-Therefore, we are very open to development collaborations with suppliers, customers, or other companies which can create a synergy in which the total sum adds up to much more than the individual parts.
-Because that is the essence of the UN Sustainable Development Goals: That we pull together in unity.
+Work on sustainability is not a static process.
+We are getting smarter all the time, and our new knowledge will form the basis for smarter and greener ways of doing things and hopefully inspire others.
+However, we also know that we cannot do it all ourselves.
+Therefore, we are very open to developing collaborations with suppliers, customers or other companies to create a synergy effect where the total sum is much higher than the individual parts.
+Because that is the essence of the UN SDGs: That we tackle it together.